claireoh-duke/python_template_706/README.md

 ## 📊 Crypto Data Analysis
+We hope to predict cryptocurrency prices accurately so we can become millionaires!
+This project started from that hope.
+We asked ourselves, Can we predict prices based on historical data?
 This project explores Bitcoin (BTC) and Ethereum (ETH) price data through data cleaning, feature engineering, exploratory data analysis (EDA), and machine learning modeling.
 The goal is to understand price movements, engineer predictive features, and train models to forecast short-term (5-day ahead) closing prices.

 ## 📂 Project Structure